tawseeq1/tawseeq1/README.md

 # 💫 About Me:
-I am a 3rd-year undergraduate student at the Indian Institute of Technology.
+I am a 3rd-year undergraduate student at the Indian Institute of Technology Kharagpur.
 My primary interests lie in Deep Learning, with a particular focus on Multimodal Learning, where I am keen on exploring how different modalities like text, images, and videos can be integrated for enhanced AI capabilities.

 ## 🌐 Socials: